 - Maximum contributions: Accepts contributions until all account balances in Nevada's 529 plans for the same beneficiary reach $370,000.

 - Minimum contributions: The initial contribution is $50 with the establishment of an automatic investment plan of at least $50 per month ($15 for contributions through Ugift), or $250 lump-sum contribution.

-- Static investment options: Select among 6 multi-fund portfolios (Aggressive Growth, Growth, Moderate, Balanced, Conservative, and In-College) and a money-market portfolio (Preservation of Capital).
+- Static investment options: Select among 10 Fixed Allocation portfolios (Very Aggressive, Aggressive Growth, Growth, Moderately Aggressive, Moderate, Moderately Conservative, Conservative, Very Conservative and In-College) and a money-market portfolio (Preservation of Capital).

 - Underlying investments: USAA mutual funds.

 - Account maintenance fee: $10 annual minimum balance fee for accounts with a balance of less than $1,000 that are not in an automatic investment plan.
 Waived for accounts with a Nevada resident as account owner or beneficiary.

 - Expenses of the underlying investments: Not applicable., 0.54% - 0.99%.

 - Total asset-based expense ratio: 0.65% to 1.14%